chanzuckerberg/single-cell-curation/schema/3.1.0/seurat_encoding.md

 ## Overview

-All data submitted to the [cellxgene Data Portal](https://cellxgene.cziscience.com/) is automatically converted to a Seurat V4 object that can be loaded by the R package [Seurat](https://satijalab.org/seurat/).
+All data submitted to [CELLxGENE Discover](https://cellxgene.cziscience.com/) is automatically converted to a Seurat V4 object that can be loaded by the R package [Seurat](https://satijalab.org/seurat/).

 This document describes the Seurat encoding for the converted data. <u><strong>Readers should be familiar with the [schema](./schema.md).</strong></u>